24 Common Acne Treatment Mistakes

 However, I’m not a fan of harsh chemical exfoliants.
 First of all, everything that makes your skin peel, removes your skin’s protective barrier.
 Isn’t it something we should be trying to restore?
 Second of all, I’m not willing to spend a week or more at home because of how terribly red and peeling my face will look after using a harsh exfoliant.
 This is why I prefer mild exfoliants present in skin care products which I can use in my skin care routine quite safely every day.
-My favorite products are this cleanser with salicylic acid which I use only once a day in the evening (I wash my face just with water and apply a toner and a moisturizer in the morning to avoid overcleansing and restore my skin’s natural protective barrier) and this oil-free moisturizer with 2% salicylic acid, vitamin C and hyaluronic acid.
+My favorite products are this cleanser with salicylic acid which I use only once a day in the evening (I wash my face just with water and apply a toner and a moisturizer in the morning to avoid overcleansing and restore my skin’s natural protective barrier), this cream from Bioderma that works wonders pretty soon or this oil-free moisturizer with 2% salicylic acid, vitamin C and hyaluronic acid.

 You surely don’t need to use harsh exfoliants every day!
 Give your skin some rest, it’s already damaged!

 Using fabric towels and washcloths

 If you have acne or acne-prone skin, you need to forget about fabric washcloths and towels for your face if you want to stop making acne treatment mistakes.
 Fabric collects sebum, bacteria, dead skin cells, fungi.
 Do you still use a towel to dry your face?
 Let’s imagine that your face is 100% clean after you wash and exfoliate it but how clean is the water?
 So you dry your face with a towel and then use it again in the evening.
 As your skin barrier is compromised, it can’t resist all those harmful invaders that have been thriving on your wet towel since morning.
 If you want to have a clear face – use clean hands to wash your face and paper towels to dry it.

 Touching their face throughout the day